fahmidur/seedbox-1/README.md

 ## Installation & Setup

-1. Configure.

-Run:
+### Run Configure

 ```
 ./configure
 ```

+This will install most of the packages needed.

-2. Copy in your OpenVPN 'ovpn' Files.
+### Copy in your OpenVPN 'ovpn' Files

 Copy your OpenVPN configuration file into `./custom.devl.ovpn`.
 This will be treated as local Development OpenVPN file.